The Last Spritz

 Best Fall Colognes for Men 2026

 Summer is over, the air has an edge to it, and your fresh aquatics feel exactly as wrong as they should.
 Fall is when fragrance gets interesting — spice, amber, smoke, and depth.
-These 20 picks make the most of the season.
+The fragrances that suffocate in July humidity start performing in October air, and the scents that felt thin in summer suddenly read as serious.

 Quick Picks — Our Top 3